-Clause 2

-Explanation of Cart JRs
+Clause 2 Explanation of Cart JRs

-- 25. A 'Cart' judicial review is where the High Court can in exceptional circumstances review a decision of the Upper Tribunal to refuse permission to appeal a decision by the First-tier Tribunal.
-The purpose of Clause 2 is to 'oust' or abolish this type of judicial review. - 26.
+- 27. A 'Cart' judicial review is where the High Court can in exceptional circumstances review a decision of the Upper Tribunal to refuse permission to appeal a decision by the First-tier Tribunal.
+The purpose of Clause 2 is to 'oust' or abolish this type of judicial review. - 28.
 Cart judicial reviews are mostly used in immigration and social security cases to identify serious errors in law.
-They have prevented the removal of people to hostile regimes where they risked torture and murder and brought justice to benefit claimants who had been treated unlawfully. - 27.
+They have prevented the removal of people to hostile regimes where they risked torture and murder and brought justice to benefit claimants who had been treated unlawfully.
 Cases where Cart JRs have been used concern matters of life and death.
-They are a vital safeguard and cost a relatively modest amount of money. - 28.
-Clause 2 would effectively scrap Cart judicial reviews.
+They are a vital safeguard and cost a relatively modest amount of money. - 29.Clause 2 would effectively scrap Cart judicial reviews.
 The Government has not made the case for removing this vital safeguard, especially when the consequences for leaving these legal errors uncorrected are so great.
-In a series of real case studies, PLP has illustrated the jeopardy that vulnerable people would face if Cart judicial reviews were removed.
-Clause two would remove legal protection from those who need it most at the time they need it most.
+In a series of real case studies, PLP has illustrated the jeopardy of some of the most vulnerable people without the possibility of Cart judicial reviews.
+Clause two would remove legal protection from those who need it most at the time they need it most. - 30.
+At report stage in the House of Commons, the Lord Chancellor moved a new amendment to clause 2 which would narrow the small number of exceptions to the abolition of Cart judicial reviews even further.
+In particular, the consequences of the amendment are that a legal error made by a tribunal would only be regarded as a fundamental breach of natural justice if that breach related to a "procedural defect".
+PLP opposes this amendment and we encourage peers to remove it from the Bill. - 31.
+The amendment is problematic because it would exclude courts from considering issues such as actual or perceived bias in a tribunal or a tribunal's failure to assess obviously relevant considerations in its decision-making.
+These might relate to natural justice but not necessarily to procedural defects per se.
+The tribunal might have followed statutory procedures but still be objectively perceived as biased, for example.
+Therefore, the Lord Chancellor's amendment would reduce the narrow protections in Clause 2 even further and this amendment should be removed from the Bill.